Here we explain some simple exercises to help treat and prevent shin pain, specifically pain on the inside lower part of the shin bone (tibia).

 Strengthening exercises for shin splints

 Strengthening the muscles of the lower leg can begin after the initial painful, inflamed phase has passed.
-Strengthening should be a gradual process and exercises should always be pain-free.
-The emphasis should be on stretching exercises and build up the load on the lower leg through exercises or running gradually.
+The emphasis though should be on stretching.
+Strengthening may not be needed.

 Calf raise exercise